rayangdn/thymio-epfl/report.md

 - Regarding the uncertainty on the position of the robot and the detection of the obstacles, we have chosen the value of SECURITY_MARGIN large enough to englobe the uncertainty covariance (camera measurement??).

--Furthermore, the potential issues arising from treating the robot as a point, in terms of robot kinematics and dynamics, are taken care of in the Local Navigation module, where we establish a MAX_ROTATION_SPEED, a MIN_TRANSLATION_SPEED, a MAX_TRANSLATION_SPEED and much more.
+- Furthermore, the potential issues arising from treating the robot as a point, in terms of robot kinematics and dynamics, are taken care of in the Local Navigation module, where we establish a MAX_ROTATION_SPEED, a MIN_TRANSLATION_SPEED, a MAX_TRANSLATION_SPEED and much more.

--Additionally, one may observe that the global paths outputted by the visibility graph algorithm are angular (visibility graphs naturally produce straight-line segments), not possessing any smoothness at all.
+- Additionally, one may observe that the global paths outputted by the visibility graph algorithm are angular (visibility graphs naturally produce straight-line segments), not possessing any smoothness at all.
 This is done intentionally, in order to simplify the robot dynamics to the maximum extent possible, as implementing a gradually increasing angular velocity, or multiple reorientations, may exacerbate error, rather than doing a punctual re-orientation.
 (WE ONLY DO STRAIGHT LINES?? should always have w = 0, except at waypoints, Robot orientation at waypoints).
 Indeed, we are prioritizing geometric optimality over smooth paths.
 COMPARISON TO GRID-BASED MAPS??.
 This graph + algorithm allows us to construct a path that seeks to minimise the complexity of motion control, in a bid to minimise the magnification of motion control error.

 ((Navigation algorithm properties:
 • Optimality: does the planner find trajectories that are optimal in some sense (length,